 Another type of graph is the treemap.
 The components of your app or system are represented proportionally in size to the amount of lines they consist off.
 In the example below the rectangles are also color coded after the components cyclomatic complexity.

 NDepend comes at a bit hefty price tag for the amateur programmer.
-A standard license costs €399 per year, but you can try it out for two weeks for free.
+At the time of publishing, a standard license costs €399 per year, but you can try it out for two weeks for free.
 Click here for more info and download.

 Installing updates to the product has proven to be a bit cumbersome as of august 2019, but according to the developers this is something they’re working on.

 Overall, NDepend is a nice tool with great features.
 It’s definitely worth checking out, especially if you’re an architect working with a bit more complex systems.